mluds/bcc/docs/special_filtering.md

+# Special Filtering

+Some tools have special filtering capabitilies, the main use case is to trace processes running in containers, but those mechanisms are generic and could be used in other cases as well.

-# Demonstrations of filtering by cgroups
+## Filtering by cgroups

 Some tools have an option to filter by cgroup by referencing a pinned BPF hash map managed externally.